Zerr0-C00L/YTS-RD/README.md

 # YTS to Real-Debrid Auto-Fetcher

-Automatically fetch the latest movies from YTS and add them to your Real-Debrid account every hour using GitHub Actions.
+Automatically fetch movies from YTS and add them to your Real-Debrid account using GitHub Actions.

 ## Features

-- 🎬 Fetches latest movies from YTS API hourly
+- 🎬 **Bulk Fetch Mode**: One-time import of all 71,000+ movies from YTS
-- 🚀 Automatically adds torrents to Real-Debrid
+- ⏰ **Incremental Mode**: Hourly updates to fetch only the latest releases
-- ⚙️ Configurable quality, rating, and movie count
+- 🎯 **All Qualities**: Automatically adds 2160p, 1080p, and 720p versions
-- 🔄 Avoids duplicates by checking existing torrents
+- 🔄 **Smart Duplicates**: Checks existing torrents to avoid re-adding
-- 📊 Detailed logging and summaries
+- 📊 **Progress Tracking**: Resume bulk fetch from any page
-- 🎯 Manual trigger support with custom parameters
+- 🚀 **Rate Limiting**: Built-in delays to respect API limits

 ## Setup Instructions